 Q. Can I borrow against my IRA?

 A. Thankfully not.
-If you absolutely must take money out of your account, it will be considered a taxable distribution.
+If you absolutely must take money out of your account, you must replace the money within 60 days.
+If you don’t do that it will be considered a taxable distribution.

 Q. Can I invest my IRA as I see fit?

 Other than collectibles (art, rugs, antiques, stamps, coins, etc.) you can invest as you like.